binkley/kotlin-curiously-recurring-template-pattern/README.md

 ### When to use

-When you have a base class needing to return a subtype, and you have refactored the common code from the subtypes into the base type.
-This is a common case for fluent APIs, but turns up elsewhere as well.
+Use this pattern when you have a base class needing to return a subtype, and you have refactored the common code from the subtypes into the base type.
+This is common in fluent APIs, and turns up elsewhere as well.

 ### Notes